Jingkang50/jingkang50/README.md

 🔭 I’m recently focusing on **out-of-distribution detection** 👽 and **scene graph generation** 🕸.

+If you’re interested in discussing related topics, feel free to schedule [a zoom chat](https://meetings.hubspot.com/jingkang?embed=true) with me!

 <!--
 **Jingkang50/jingkang50** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.